zhjx19/mathmodels/README.md

 This online book is the definitive guide to the package's functionalities.
 Currently, only evaluation algorithms are fully implemented, including:

 - Indicator data preprocessing
-- Analytic Hierarchy Process (AHP)
+- AHP
 - Entropy weighting
-- CRITIC method
+- CRITIC weighting
-- Principal Component Analysis (PCA) weighting
+- PCA weighting
 - Combination of subjective and objective weighting
 - TOPSIS
 - Grey Relational Analysis (GRA)